-This Thai-inspired seafood soup is full of flavor and comes together in a matter of minutes.
-I first tasted a version of it on a trip to Thailand and knew that I needed to try to recreate it at home.
+This Thai seafood soup is full of flavor and comes together in a matter of minutes.
+I first tasted a version of tom yum soup on a trip to Thailand and knew that I needed to try to recreate it at home.
 This version is my attempt at that, while using ingredients that are easier to find in the U.S.

 It’s bright and spicy thanks to lots of lime, chiles, and ginger.
 All of the big, bold flavor comes together in almost no time, making it perfect for a quick weeknight meal.